FormAlchemy/fa.jquery/README.txt

-This module provide a set of ajax widgets for FormAlchemy_
+This module provide a set of ajax widgets for FormAlchemy_ using `jQuery.ui <http://jqueryui.com/>`_

-fa.jquery `jQuery.ui <http://jqueryui.com/>`_

 .. _formalchemy: http://docs.formalchemy.org